 In 2013, the Ankara 13th Circuit Administrative Court ruled that the minority provisions of the Lausanne Treaty should also apply to Assyrians in Turkey and the Syriac language.

-In 2013, widespread anti-government protests began, triggered by a plan to demolish Gezi Park.
+In 2013, widespread protests began due to a plan to demolish Gezi Park, which escalated into general anti-government dissent.

-Since 2013, the Turkish government planned several hospital complexes, known as city hospitals, to be constructed.
+Since 2013, the Turkish government planned the construction of several hospital complexes, known as city hospitals.

 The final of the 2013–14 EuroLeague Women basketball championship was played between two Turkish teams, Galatasaray and Fenerbahçe, and won by Galatasaray.

-Since 2015, the government has denied permission for parades at Taksim Square and İstiklal Avenue, citing security concerns.
+Since 2015, the government has denied permission for pride parades at Taksim Square and İstiklal Avenue, citing security concerns, but people have defied the ban.

-On May 2016, the Turkish parliament removed immunity from prosecution for almost a quarter of its members.
+On May 20, 2016, the Turkish parliament removed immunity from prosecution for almost a quarter of its members, including 101 deputies from the HDP and CHP parties.

-After sweeping the Middle East's television market over the past decade, Turkish shows have aired in more than a dozen South and Central American countries in 2016.
+After sweeping the Middle East's television market, Turkish shows have aired in more than a dozen South and Central American countries in 2016.

-In 2016, Turkey assisted Peshmerga forces in northern Iraq and the Somali Armed Forces with security and training.
+As of 2016, Turkey has been assisting Peshmerga forces in northern Iraq and the Somali Armed Forces with security and training.

-In a 2016 survey, 33% of respondents believed LGBT people should have equal rights.
+In a 2016 survey, 33% of respondents in Turkey believed that LGBT people should have equal rights.

 Since 2016, the president of Turkey directly appoints all rectors of all state and private universities.